ninech/varnishworkbench/README.md

-# nine.ch Varnish Workbench
+# Varnish Workbench

-A simple Ruby on Rails application to play with, learn and test the [Varnish](https://www.varnish-cache.org/) web application accelerator, a caching reverse proxy.
+The Varnish Workbench is a simple web application developed by [nine.ch](http://nine.ch) to play with, learn and test the [Varnish](https://www.varnish-cache.org) web application accelerator, a caching reverse proxy.
+It is intended to help web developers and system administrators understand how Varnish works and how it can be controled.

 Visit http://varnish.nine.ch/ for demo.